JAMIE COUNCIL GARVEY

 Organist and Director of Music, Saint John United Methodist Church, Augusta

 In addition to her work at St. John, Ms. Garvey has served as Assistant Conductor and accompanist of the Augusta Choral Society, Chorus Master of the Augusta Opera Company, Director of Choral Activities at Augusta College, and Music Director for the Ft.
 Gordon Performing Arts Theatre and the Augusta Players.
-Occasionally, she teaches humanities classes at Augusta State University.
+She has taught humanities classes at Augusta University and movement classes for their summer opera initiative.

 She is married to writer Jim Garvey, professor emeritus Augusta University.